joebrew/vilaweb/analyses/fantasies/README.md

 state.

-Despite all the talk about federalism or constitutional reform as a means to resolve the political crisis between Catalonia and Spain, it’s not realistic.
+Despite all the talk about federalism or constitutional reform as a means to resolve the political crisis between Catalonia and Spain, federalism, constituional reform, and/or decentralization are simply not realistic given Spanish political majorities.
 Either (a) the majority of Catalans in favor of self-determination and greater autonomy need to change their mind or (b) the majority of Spaniards opposed to self-determination and greater autonomy need to change their mind.
 Since neither is likely to happen, further political deadlock is the most probable outcome.
-Reform of any kind is unlikely, and the only option which is even close to reaching a significant majority capable of reform would be those in favor of centralization, not federalism.

 “Federalists” often accuse Catalan “independentists” of being “unrealistic”, since (legal) independence would require a